Specialist Officer (SO)

-Duty of an officer in this category is to improve the profits and market presence of the bank through various campaigns and promotions.
-They should have a precise perception about the financial products of the bank, and they may have to devise plans to sell it to the high net-worth individuals and others.
+The duty of an officer in this category is to improve the profits and market presence of the bank through various campaigns and promotions.
+They should have a precise perception of the financial products of the bank, and they may have to devise plans to sell it to the high net-worth individuals and others.
 In a sum, lead-generation and follow-up are the fundamental roles of marketing officers.

 Duties of Specialist Officers in HR Cadre:

 A Human Resources professional plays a critical role in any institution.
 Junior HR officers in a Bank usually handle the training and induction of new employees, circulating appraisal forms, forming leave schedules, creation of salary accounts, etc. Senior HR managers conduct interviews, take classes, deal with labor laws, promotion and other serious matters.
 In fact, it is HR specialist officers who report the open vacancies in a Bank to recruiting agencies like IBPS.

 The Specialist Officer in an Indian Bank who deals with the National language is a Rajbhasha Adhikari.
 The individual applying for the post of Rajbhasha Adhikari should be able to create error-free Hindi documents and translate smoothly between Hindi, English and other regional* languages.

 Salary and other benefits available to Specialist officers